wajdifadool/DevCamper-API/README.md

 ## Description

-- This project is a full RESTfull API built using **Node.js**, **Express**, **MongoDB**, and **Mongoose**.
+- This project is a full RESTful API built using **Node.js**, **Express**, **MongoDB**, and **Mongoose**.

 - The API provides the ability to perform CRUD operations on data stored in a MongoDB database.